Upcoming events

 6805 Bobcat Way | Dublin, Ohio 3016

-EARLY BIRD REGISTRATION DISCOUNTS END JULY 1, 2026
+EARLY BIRD REGISTRATION DISCOUNTS END AUGUST 3, 2026

 Course Description: This course covers the importance of workforce and and talent as a key economic development tool, as well as the key federal and state programs that support workforce.
 The course provides students with techniques to meet the job needs of both new and existing businesses.
 The course covers the changing demographic and economic dynamics of the workforce, best practices in Ohio and around the nation, JobsOhio workforce and talent programs, effective partnerships, the importance of data, and how local communities can leverage their resources into effective workforce programs.